yk-liu/yk-liu.github.io/competition/index.md

 # Lifelong Robotic Vision Competition

+> The competition with IROS 2019 has ended.
+There had been over 150 registrants
+> during the online competition and over 50 attendees to the workshop in Macau.
+> Please stay tuned and wait for the next event!

 The competition is composed of two challenges with separate scoreboards.
 Each team can register for either challenge or both.
 The competition will mostly be online, with an on-site workshop at [IROS 2019](https://www.iros2019.org/) to announce the final scores, demonstrate the best results, and hold technical talks and discussions.

-> The registration of challenges have been closed, but the workshop will be open to anyone at IROS 2019.
-For better preparation and communication, We greatly encourage you to [register the workshop](http://openloris.sv.mikecrm.com/1zlaNmJ) (not required though) if you would be likely to join.

 ## Challenges